TJVering/EDUGraphAPI/README.md

    [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fTylerLu%2fEDUGraphAPI%2fmaster%2fazuredeploy.json)

-4. Fill in the values in the deployment page.
+4. Fill in the values in the deployment page and select the **I agree to the terms and conditions stated above** checkbox.

    ![](Images/azure-auto-deploy.png)